 Academic Programs and Departmental Facilities

-The Family Science program is located in the UMD School of Public Health which supports our faculty and students’ public health-focused program and encourages cross-collaborations with other SPH departments.
+The Family Science program is located in the UMD School of Public Health, which supports our faculty and students’ public health-focused programs and encourages cross-collaborations with other SPH departments.
 FMSC’s main office, room 1142, is open year-round (except university holidays), Monday through Friday, from 8:30 am to 4:30 pm.
-Students are encouraged to drop by for: advising or information about undergraduate programs, department courses and internships; faculty meetings and mentoring; and ways to get involved in departmental research and student activities.
+Students are encouraged to drop by for: advising or information about undergraduate programs; department courses and internships; faculty meetings and mentoring; and ways to get involved in departmental research and student activities.